fastqe/fastqe/title.md

-FastQE: the surprisingly effective use of emoji to represent sequence data quality
+FastQE: a quick and simple command line tool to view the quality information of sequence data using emoji.